theoneandonlysamduan/Project_Oracle/README.md

   2. Connect the Serial display to the Raspberry Pi.
   3. Download the project files into one folder.
   4. Get into the folder directory in the terminal.
-  5. run python3 CentralModule.py -h to see the help docs.
+  5. Run python3 CentralModule.py -h to see the help docs.

  ## End Result:
  The program should display date, time, weather and temperature to the display hooked up.